hyphenode/hello-world/README.md

 To change directory into `dist` and push to NPM registry, then delete that folder on cleanup.

 I would need to do the following `npm publish --access public`

+More help with publishing can be found [here](https://dev.to/nljmsmnzls/publishing-your-first-typescript-npm-package-using-github-actions-3fbf)